How to draw wireframes in 5 simple steps

 Why should you hand draw your wireframes?

-The beauty of drawing wireframes by hand is fairly obvious, it’s accessible to almost everyone.
+The beauty of sketching wireframes by hand is fairly obvious, it’s accessible to almost everyone.
 Regardless of where you are when an idea comes to you, if you have a pen or pencil on you, you can kick off the wireframing process in a matter of seconds.

+Hand-drawn wireframing is extremely low effort, and uses little resource, meaning that it is a cost-efficient way to visualize ideas and share rough concepts with your team.
 Most importantly, hand drawing wireframes is extremely cost effective.
 If you are in the very early stages of development, you can ideate and iterate hand drawn wireframes for free with minimal cost and effort.

 How to sketch wireframes in 5 easy steps